“The Mediation Project” at the Norfolk Probate and Family Court Departments.

 - Be part of the MWI community by providing mediation services to the Trial Court.

-Josh Hoch – is a mediator, trainer, mentor, and is MWI’s Director of Mediation & Negotiation Services.
-He has been teaching and mentoring mediators for over 10 years.
+Josh Hoch is a mediator, trainer, mentor, and is MWI’s Director of Mediation Services.
+He has been teaching and mentoring mediators for over 15 years.
 He has mentored over 100 mediators helping them to provide more effective mediation services.
 Josh is also an active divorce mediator, often co-mediating divorce and family cases with mentees or having mentees observe his sessions.

-Kim Whalen – is a family mediator in private practice and has been mentoring with MWI since May of 2014.
+Kim Whalen is a family mediator in private practice and has been mentoring with MWI since May of 2014.
 She has mediated over 200 cases with MWI, including over 100 cases in the Norfolk, Brockton, and Plymouth Probate and Family Court Departments.
 She has been a role play coach at the Harvard Law School Program on Negotiation, Suffolk Law School, and at Community Mediation training programs.
-Kim was recently elected to the board of the Massachusetts Council on Family Mediation (MCFM).
+Kim serves on the board of the Massachusetts Council on Family Mediation (MCFM).

 Additional mentors may be added.
 If you are interested in serving as a mentor, contact Josh Hoch.
 Mentors are paid for their work teaching others to mediate more effectively.